megmog88/witch-doctor-welch/README.md

 ### Content
 - Katja Welch wrote the content for her website.
 ### Media
-- Katja Welch provided with me with most photos(others I have listed below)
+- Katja Welch provided with me photos used
 - Paid for Clipboard Image from https://www.vectorstock.com/
 - Logo designed and made by Amanda Spence my sister :)